How to write a business case study that wins clients 13 February 2026

 Conversational

 While this format takes elements from the two outlined above, its key characteristic is that it is informal and simple.
 So it will have the story hook, but in fewer words.
-Then it brings in the results later on.
-Here, the tone of voice will be more conversational and fun.
+It will then bring the results in later on.
+The tone of voice is likely to be more conversational and fun.

 Core client

-This is rarer type of case study format where the client is presented as the key focus at every stage.
+This is a rarer type of case study format in which the client is presented as the key focus at every stage.
 Here, the company story is naturally more subtle.
 This format may be better for customer story pages or for creating longer-form customer testimonials.

 Key factors for a successful business case study